OPEC detects 'high compliance' with oil cut deal

 "Investor optimism over the effectiveness of the production adjustments encouraged record bets on a sustained rally," it said, adding however that "growing US output and stubbornly high stockpiles kept price gains in check and contained prices within a tight range".

-The oil price has seen a strong recovery from 2016 lows and is currently more than 30 percent up from levels a year ago.
+The oil price has seen a strong recovery from 2016 lows and is currently close to 30 percent up from levels a year ago.

 But the rally has been stuttering in recent weeks as a cocktail of threats to the recovery has emerged.